Speaker

 While we can’t control any of those factors, we can be mindful of their existence and communicate more clearly.
 In this talk we will introduce “bet” language, which makes uncertainty and luck an explicit part of the conversation.
 This mindset helps us accurately assess risks, pick the right risks to embrace, and avoid analysis paralysis.
 It also helps us learn in an uncertain world, where even if we make good decisions, we may experience bad outcomes (and vice versa!).

 Anyone who is working with AI or considering doing so should care about security.
-When considering building an AI-powered system or product, the traditional attack surfaces and mitigations still apply.
-However, new attack surfaces can be present depending on the specific AI approaches used.
-In addition, due to the typically higher level of automation in AI systems, they can do more harm if they are compromised.
+When building an AI-powered system or product, the traditional attack surfaces and mitigations still apply.
+However, AI introduces new attack surfaces depending on the techniques used, and its higher levels of automation mean small failures or compromises can be amplified quickly, increasing both the speed and scale of harm.

 What Are AI Agents, Anyway?